 An American Express publication with an emphasis on luxury travel.
 Well-written articles on foreign cultures and destinations.
 Travel advice, classifieds, and some features available online.

-Student travel resources
+Student and gap year travel resources

 Student Travel Association